Evelios/penplot-stroke/README.md

 They offten shoot way off of the corner which is causing the issue.

 # Release Notes

+# 1.1.5
+Fixed an issue where the algorithm would crash if it tried to create a stroke from a path that is a single vertex.
+Since it is only a point the algorithm just returns that point to avoid an error.

 # 1.1.4
 Added the option to vary the line width per vertex based on the ratio of the